What Is The Birth Order Theory?

 Raising children is challenging for new and experienced parents

-The only child stereotype
+The only-child stereotype

-Some people may have heard of stereotypes about children without siblings.
+Some people may have heard of stereotypical personality traits about children without siblings.
 They might be called spoiled, entitled, or bratty.
 If parents do not have any other children to raise, they may focus entirely on their only child.
 As they don't yet have parenting experience, they may be more permissive.
 In addition, parents may have more money if they only have one child, spending more money on them.

 However, studies indicate there is little truth to the stereotype.
 Parents may sometimes have high expectations toward their sole child, which can influence their children to grow up to be perfectionists.
 Sometimes, with fewer children to watch, parents can be stricter and more consistent with rules.
 However, the dynamics of each family are subjective and not every family with an only child is the same.